 Current Staff

-This season's team, left to right, are Museum Assistants Kris Allan and Josie Clark, SGHT Director SG Sarah Lurcock, and Curatorial Intern Suzanne Paterson
+This season's team, left to right, are Museum Assistants Rachel Morris and Sheri Bluestein, SGHT Director SG Sarah Lurcock and Curatorial Intern Deirdre Mitchell

 is the SGHT Director, South Georgia.
 Sarah is responsible for overseeing all SGHT operations and staff on South Georgia including the operation, management and upkeep of the Museum.
 Sarah studied biology at university and has lived and worked on South Georgia, in various roles, for 20 years.
 In this time she has developed an in-depth knowledge of the island's heritage and natural history and been involved in a variety of projects including the refurbishment of the whaler's cemeteries and Grytviken church; fieldwork on plants and animals, and the translocation of reindeer to the Falkland Islands.
 Sarah has a particular interest in the social history of South Georgia and general history of the Antarctic region.
 She is employed part time and works on the island for eight months of the year and in the UK the rest of the time.
 If you would like further information about the Museum or South Georgia in general please email the director: Sarah Lurcock